 Tent camping is a great family activity that provides you with many benefits.
 It's affordable, it's accessible, it's good for your health and it can be lots of fun.

 But camping with a tent gets a bad wrap sometimes by people eager to upgrade to some kind of trailer or RV.
+Often times though, the problem isn't with the actual tent, but with lack of tent camping knowhow and possibly also being new to camping altogether.

 Here are our basic do's and don't and other tent camping tips: